gfirem/formidable_action_after/readme.txt

 Add an Action inside Formidable with different task to execute like remove entry or post, replace data from other form.
 More task will be added by user request.

 == Changelog ==

+= 1.1.0 =
+Adding the 2 task.
+One to add or deduct balance to some user in myCRED and Other to reset the user password.
+Improve the stability of plugins, clean the code and update as free/version.
+Integrate with Freemius.
+Updating all localization functions.

 = 1.0.0 =
 Start